Dora Bright

-Dora Estella Knatchbull (née Bright; 16 August 1862 – 16 November 1951) was an English composer and pianist.
+Dora Estella Knatchbull (née Bright; 16 August 1862 – 16 November 1951) was a British composer and pianist.
 She composed works for orchestra, keyboard and voice, and music for opera and ballet, including ballets for performance by the dancer Adeline Genée.

-Biography
+Early life and family

-Dora Bright was born in Stanton Broom, Sheffield, Yorkshire.
+Dora Bright was born at 375 Glossop Road, Ecclesall Bierlow in Sheffield, Yorkshire.
 Her father was Augustus Bright, a cutlery manufacturer and hardware merchant.
 He was a grandson of the jeweller and watchmaker Isaac Bright, who had been one of the founders of Sheffield's Jewish community, having settled there c.
 1786.
 Augustus also served as a vice consul for Brazil, and as a captain of the Hallamshire Volunteer Rifle Corps.
 He was an amateur violinist and in 1873 Dora, aged nine, performed alongside him in a benefit concert for his military unit.
 He died on 1 November 1880, at the age of 50.
 His business was inherited by his widow, but it failed in 1882.

 Dora's mother was Katherine Coveney Pitt, an actress, playwright and manager of a theatre company.

 Also known as Kate Pitt or as Mrs Augustus Bright, she was a daughter of the actors Charles Dibdin Pitt and Ellen Coveney.
 Charles Dibdin Pitt, who was a son of the dramatist George Dibdin Pitt, was lessee of the Theatre Royal, Sheffield, until his death on 21 February 1866, aged 47, and was succeeded as lessee of that theatre by his widow.
 Kate Pitt's works included the plays Not False but Fickle, Noblesse Oblige, Bracken Hollow and Naomi's Sin.
 She adapted another play, Dane's Dyke, from her own novel, Unto the Third and Fourth Generation.
 In 1881 Dora acted in Dane's Dyke, alongside her mother, at the Theatre Royal.